Who we are

 From working in Tanzania to creating his own nonprofit organization, Nikhil finds joy in serving people.
 Currently, he is working on his thesis project to develop a documentary on the response of the ASU Biodesign Clinical Testing Laboratory to the COVID pandemic.
 Additionally, he is working on his second nonprofit to help underserved students prepare for and attend college.

 Aside from his academic passions, Nikhil enjoys exercising and promoting healthy living, while reading philosophy.
 Following graduation, Nikhil looks forward to attending medical school.

-Tayler Gibbons is a junior majoring in Genetics, Cell and Developmental Biology and minoring in Economics.
-She has been a member of SOLS Ambassadors since the beginning of her sophomore year and is currently serving as the Social Media Coordinator.
+Eliza is a sophomore majoring in Biological Sciences (Genetics, Cell and Developmental Biology).
+She has been with SOLS Ambassadors since the beginning of her freshman year and currently serves as the Event Coordinator.

-After graduation, Tayler hopes to attend school to become a Physician Assistant.
+After graduation, Sannia hopes to attend medical school and possibly study anesthesiology.

 Our student ambassadors support a wide variety of engaging events.
 Check out some of our activities and see where you'd like to get involved.